Shot Callin

 "Shot Callin" is a song by American rapper YoungBoy Never Broke Again, released on May 2, 2025, as a promotional single from his album MASA (2025).
 It was produced by Cheese, Tayo, and TrillGotJuice.
 The song was released alongside "Where I Been" as Gaulden's first release since his 2025 prison release.

 Composition

 A 3:45-long song, the track features a sample of "Tweaker", written by LiAngelo Ball, Stanislav Kunash, and Andrei Rodionov, as performed by Gelo.

 Music video

 An accompanying Nick Belotti-directed music video was released on May 2, 2025.
 It features Gaulden showing off his cars and jewelry while in Utah.
 Several scenes are shot in gas stations and garages.

+Critical reception

+HotNewHipHop ranked the song as the 9th best rap song of 2025.